Han (Hello) Mitakuyepi (My Relatives),

 Overview

 Across Montana, Indigenous people delay or avoid care due to the treatment they receive when in the healthcare setting.
 This treatment compounds existing barriers to care such as lack of providers, and transportation times when patients do not feel comfortable or welcomed in the healthcare setting.
-The Caring For Indigenous Montanans training responds to this problem by building capacity in Montana’s healthcare providers by providing them an introductory training in culturally appropriate care.
+The Caring for Indigenous Montanans training responds to this problem by building capacity in Montana’s healthcare providers by providing them an introductory training in culturally appropriate care.

 This training combines a traditional module-based self-guided training format with a filmed portion wherein learners can hear directly from Indigenous patients from each nation in Montana.
 Some Tribes have also included information from non-Native providers who can share their experience working with Indigenous communities and provide mentorship on how to best work cross-culturally.
 Finally, learners will have the opportunity to hear from Knowledge Keepers of Indigenous Nations or elders to learn about traditional views of health and why understanding the differences between Tribes is important.